shawnweisfeld/20191019_Bots/docs/chapter02/02-buildit.md

 5. Now we are ready to create our first topic.
 The purpose of this topic is to start the "Mad Libs" game.
 Press the new topic button.
 Set the title to "Mad Libs Greeting", and the description to "This topic will start the Mad Libs Game".

 6. Our topic will need 5 trigger phrases.
-Add the follwing:
+Add the following:
    1. "Start the Game"
    2. "I want to play a game"
    3. "Mad Libs game"